DxvMB/MinecraftAgentFramework/README.md

 Each bot runs on a separate thread for smooth concurrent execution.
 ## Usage
 ### Running the Bot Manager
-1. Import and initialize the `BotManager` class in your main Python script or interactive console:
+1. Import and initialize the `AgentManager` class in your main Python script or interactive console:

-    from agent_manager import BotManager
+    from agent_manager import AgentManager

-    manager = BotManager()
+    manager = AgentManager()
 1. Use the following operations to control the bots:
     - **Start all bots**:
       manager.start_all()